ERDDAP

 Clearly, if you have a dozen hard-working ERDDAP's on a cloud service, your

-outright for ~$150/TB).
-So if you need to store lots of data in the cloud, it might
+So if you need to store lots of data in the cloud,

 - The subsetting problem:

-The only way to efficiently distribute data which is stored in the cloud, is to have
+The only way to efficiently distribute data from data files

-has to requests big chunks of a dataset from a non-local data storage system and then
+from a non-local (hence slower) data storage system and then extract a subset.

 the cloud and the resulting discussions.

-Yes, these are simplistic calculations, but I think the conclusions are correct.
+The calculations are simplistic, but I think the conclusions are correct.

 Did I use faulty logic or make a mistake in my calculations?
 If so, the fault is mine alone.